-Catherine of Siena Centre was established in 2007 by an international group of theologians with the aim of offering online courses to support those working for gender justice around the world.
+Catherine of Siena College was established in 2007 by an international group of theologians with the aim of offering online courses to support those working for gender justice around the world.
 As the founders recognized, facilitating the full contribution and leadership of women is not only crucial for the wellbeing of women.
 It is also vital for the flourishing of men, children, societies, nations, and religious communities.
 In 2015, Catherine of Siena Centre became part of the portfolio of the University of Roehampton as an independent charitable trust which is managed by the University.

 Today, we aim to:

 - Support those who seek to understand and analyze the ways in which gender impacts upon individuals and communities in the context of religious faith and practice, and who recognise the importance of education for tackling injustice and bringing about change in society.

 - Offer courses informed by cutting edge academic research as well as pastoral experience and insight on topics relating to gender studies, religion, theology and integral human development.

 - Provide educational opportunities with bursaries for women and men who would otherwise have no access to higher education, particularly those from the global South.